digitalroute/plutt/README.md

 # 🗒 Description

-Plutt is a build tool that enables developers to generate micro frontends from framework-native components and to serve them version safely.
-The micro frontends are automatically safe to use in production if they work during development.
+Plutt is a build tool that enables developers to generate microfrontends from framework-native components and to serve them version safely.
+The microfrontends are automatically safe to use in production if they work during development.

 # ✨ Features

-- **Access transparency:** Consuming applications use the micro frontends as regular components, without having to know that it is a micro frontend.
+- **Access transparency:** Consuming applications use the microfrontends as regular components, without having to know that it is a microfrontend.
-- **Automatic Version Safety:** At run-time Plutt will always upgrade to the latest version of a micro frontend, as long as it is non-breaking.
+- **Automatic Version Safety:** At run-time Plutt will always upgrade to the latest version of a microfrontend, as long as it is non-breaking.
 This is done by supporting lock-step deployments.
 - **Framework Agnostic:** Plutt applications can be consumed by any framework.
 Currently Plutt supports React and Vue, but it is easy to extend Plutt to support more frameworks.
-- **Type Safety:** Micro frontends can be consumed with type safety.
+- **Type Safety:** Microfrontends can be consumed with type safety.
 Any props that are used incorrectly can be found at compile-time.

 # 🏗 Usage